Cysharp/MagicOnion/README.md

 MagicOnion.OpenTelemetry is implementation of [open\-telemetry/opentelemetry\-dotnet: OpenTelemetry \.NET SDK](https://github.com/open-telemetry/opentelemetry-dotnet), so you can use any OpenTelemetry exporter, like [Prometheus](https://prometheus.io/), [StackDriver](https://cloud.google.com/stackdriver/pricing), [Zipkin](https://zipkin.io/) and others.

 See details at [MagicOnion.Server.OpenTelemetry](src/MagicOnion.Server.OpenTelemetry)

-## Author Info
-This library is mainly developed by Yoshifumi Kawai(a.k.a. neuecc).
-He is the CEO/CTO of Cysharp which is a subsidiary of [Cygames](https://www.cygames.co.jp/en/).
-He is awarding Microsoft MVP for Developer Technologies(C#) since 2011.
-He is known as the creator of [UniRx](https://github.com/neuecc/UniRx/) and [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp/).

 ## License
 This library is under the MIT License.